 What has her attorney done?
 Nothing, he is afraid of “pissing” the judge off.
 There are several legal avenues open to her attorney but he refuses to take any of them because whether or not he stays on the judge’s good side is more important than his fiduciary duty to his client.

 Therein lays one of the problems with the Family Court System.
-How can the system hold an ex spouse accountable when lawyers and judges who run the system can’t held themselves and each other accountable?
+How can the system hold an ex-spouse accountable when lawyers and judges who run the system can’t hold themselves and each other accountable?

 2. Forced divorced settlements are the norm.

 “Some divorce lawyers are known to mislead clients into believing they will go to trial and then, at the last minute, force the client into settlements.
 This manipulative pressuring to settle is something sprung on the client in the hallway of the court after the lawyer schedules the court appearance and get the client there on the premise that she/he is going to her/his divorce trial.”